Sorrow, selfies compete at New York's 9/11 memorial 15 years on

 The mood inside the museum, beneath "Ground Zero," is more solemn, its 110,000 square feet bearing witness to the attacks.
 People's identification cards, blood-stained shoes, photographs of fathers, wives, brothers and co-workers, intimate stories of loss and recovery tell the story.

-Outside once again, Hughes said it was upsetting to see hotdog vendors and souvenir stands near the memorial.
+Outside once again, Hughes of the 9/11 foundation, said it was upsetting to see hot-dog vendors and souvenir stands near the memorial.

 "We still have anger over what happened too, and we've moved forward from that.
 But this is something that just doesn't go away," she said.